How to Shock Your Pool: Complete Step-by-Step Guide

 - Test Your Pool Water First

 Use a reliable test kit like the Taylor K-2006C to measure free chlorine (FC), combined chlorine (CC), pH, total alkalinity (TA), and cyanuric acid (CYA).
-Record all readings as they'll determine your shock dosage. - Calculate Your Shock Level Target
+Record all readings as they'll determine your shock dosage.
+Ensure any significant chlorine demand is addressed first, as ongoing demand will prevent successful shocking. - Calculate Your Shock Level Target

 Multiply your CYA reading by 10-12 to find your shock level.
 For example, if CYA is 40 ppm, your shock level should be 40-48 ppm FC.
 This is based on the proven SLAM (Shock Level And Maintain) method from Trouble Free Pool. - Determine Chlorine Dosage Needed

-Calculate how much liquid chlorine you need: each gallon of 10% liquid chlorine raises FC by approximately 1.3 ppm per 10,000 gallons of pool water.
-If you need to raise FC from 2 ppm to 40 ppm (38 ppm increase), you'll need about 29 gallons for a 10,000-gallon pool. - Adjust pH Before Shocking
+Calculate how much liquid chlorine you need: each gallon of 12.5% liquid chlorine raises FC by approximately 1.6 ppm per 10,000 gallons of pool water.
+If you need to raise FC from 2 ppm to 40 ppm (38 ppm increase), divide 38 by 1.6 = 23.8 gallons needed for a 10,000-gallon pool. - Adjust pH Before Shocking

 Ensure pH is between 7.2-7.6 before adding chlorine.
 High pH reduces chlorine effectiveness.
 Add muriatic acid if pH is above 7.6, following manufacturer's instructions for dosage. - Add Liquid Chlorine in Evening